 Begin your journey to a healthy heart—know and manage

-Boston Heart Diagnostics’ approach to cardiovascular disease risk assessment and treatment is different than any other laboratory.
+Boston Heart’s approach to heart disease risk stratification and treatment optimization is different than any other laboratory.

-Scientific advancements have revealed that HDL is comprised of many different subparticles.
-Where standard HDL tests measures the total amount of HDL in your blood, the Boston Heart HDL Map measures the five subparticles in HDL that are most directly associated with heart disease.
+Scientific advancements have revealed that HDL is comprised of many different subpopulations.
+Where standard HDL tests measure the total amount of HDL in your blood, the Boston Heart HDL Map measures the five most significant subpopulations in HDL that are directly associated with heart disease.
 These particles range in size from very small to large.
-The amount that you have of each of these HDL subparticles and their degree of movement during our analysis provides an indication of increased risk of disease.
+The amount that you have of each of these HDL subpopulations and their degree of movement during our analysis provides an indication of increased risk of disease.

-Even if your standard lipid panel, including HDL, is normal, the Boston Heart HDL Map test can identify if you are at risk, enabling appropriate treatment based on our analysis and recommendations.
+Even if your standard lipid panel, including HDL, is normal, you may still be at risk.
+The Boston Heart HDL Map test can identify this risk and enable appropriate treatment based on our analysis and clinical considerations.

-The Boston Heart HDL Map is the only laboratory test that identifies and measures HDL subparticles this way.
+The Boston Heart HDL Map is the only laboratory test that identifies and measures the five major HDL subpopulations this way.
 This information helps your healthcare provider better understand your risk of cardiovascular disease and prescribe a specific treatment plan that will work best for you.

 Each person produces and absorbs cholesterol at different rates.
 This can affect how your body reacts to certain therapies to lower your LDL or “bad cholesterol,” and keep plaque from building up in your blood vessels and arteries.